Noise Levels in Bay Colony, Baldwin Harbor, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 970 Bay Colony residents, or 27.9%, live above that level.
 By land area, 29.8% of Bay Colony is above 55 dBA.

 Average noise levels for Bay Colony residents, grouped by direction from the center of Bay Colony.
-Northern Bay Colony carries the highest population-weighted average; Eastern Bay Colony carries the lowest.
-Just 23% of residents in Eastern Bay Colony live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Northern Bay Colony.
+The highest population-weighted average is in southern Bay Colony; the lowest is in central Bay Colony, where just 19% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Bay Colony